-- Students must complete 18 hours of coursework relevant to the degree before registering for these courses. - Every 48 clock hours = 1 credit hour of coursework. - Students cannot retroactively add or drop credit hours to/from the course. - Registration credits vary from 1-3 credits; maximum of 6 credits total over multiple semesters towards one degree. - Work must be completed during the term of enrollment, except in rare preapproved instances. - The student's supervisory committee chair/advisor will assist with the internship site approval and serve as the university internship supervisor. - Registration occurs by completely filling out the practicum registration form, attaching the job description/plan of work, and obtaining the advisor's signature of approval.
+- Students with fewer than 18 credit hours of graduate coursework must register for SPM 6948. - Students can have no more than 12 combined credit hours of internship and/or practicum count towards their required elective credit hours. - Every 48 clock hours = 1 credit hour of coursework. - Students cannot retroactively add or drop credit hours to/from the course. - Registration credits vary from 1-3 credits with a maximum of 6 credits total over multiple semesters towards one degree. - Work must be completed during the term of enrollment, except in rare preapproved instances. - The student's supervisory committee chair/advisor will assist with the internship site approval and serve as the university internship supervisor. - Registration occurs by completely filling out the practicum registration form, attaching the job description/plan of work, and obtaining the advisor's signature of approval.
 Incomplete registration forms will not be processed.
 All registration holds must be cleared before the practicum registration will be processed.
 It is the student's responsibility to submit the request in a timely fashion and verify all holds have been removed or additional fees may be incurred. - Mid-term practicum evaluation forms completed by the on-site supervisor are due at the mid-point of the semester to the faculty advisor of this course. - End of semester evaluation forms completed by the on-site supervisor are due one week prior to final exams. - Practicum is graded on letter scale.
 Student grades will be assigned based on their supervisor's evaluations as well as their agreed upon deliverables.